Living with Fran: Production

 The series was originally titled Shacking Up, and was ordered to series by The WB for the 2004–05 television season, though it ultimately did not premiere in fall 2004 and was held for midseason.
 The early tapings of the show frustrated star Fran Drescher, and the series' original showrunners were replaced before the show ever aired.
 It was not renamed until very close to its premiere; episodes of television entertainment shows like Extra can be found on the internet discussing the show with the cast and previewing clips while still calling it Shacking Up.

-The series was executive produced by actor and comedian Jamie Kennedy, known for his roles in the Scream film series.
+The series was executive produced by actor and comedian Jamie Kennedy, known for his roles in the Scream (franchise).
 He also appeared on an episode of the first season as a flamboyant, stripper-coach Fran hires to surprise Riley for their anniversary.

 On October 18, 2005, The WB removed Living with Fran from its Friday night schedule, replacing with the new series Twins, indicating that the series was just being put on hiatus and that the remaining nine episodes of the second season would air at a later date.
 The show returned Friday, January 13, 2006, at 8:30 p.m.
 The second-season finale aired on Friday, March 24, 2006.
 In the episode, Riley proposed to Fran; the episode was a cliffhanger, and Fran's answer was not revealed.
-On May 17, 2006, one day before the upfronts, it was announced that Living with Fran would not be returning for a third season in fall 2006 on the new CW network, which was the result of the merger of the former WB and UPN networks.
+On May 17, 2006, one day before the upfront, it was announced that Living with Fran would not be returning for a third season in fall 2006 on the new CW network, which was the result of the merger of the former WB and UPN networks.